Collaborative Economy: Brand Edition

-A few days ago, I announced that I’ll be leading a research effort to understand the impacts of the growing Collaborative Economy trend, I also listed out 200 startups that are in this space (and a few big brands).
-For those new to this topic, theres an unstoppable trend of people trading, renting, and borrowing all kinds of services and goods.
-The disruptive impacts to brands are high: consumers can now buy and trade among themselves, often without purchasing things directly from the brands themselves.
-Corporations who don’t pay attention to this trend, are leaving themselves in a state of risk as technology and society continue to quickly innovate.
+A few days ago, I announced that I’ll be leading a research effort to understand the impacts of the growing Collaborative Economy trend.
+I also listed 200 startups that are in this space (and a few big brands).
+For those who are new to this topic, there’s an unstoppable wave of people trading, renting, and borrowing all kinds of services and goods.
+The disruptive impacts to brands are potentially very high.
+Consumers are already buying and trading among themselves, often without purchasing items directly from the brands themselves.
+Companies that don’t pay attention to this trend are leaving themselves in a state of risk, as technology and society continue to quickly innovate.

-[To stay relevant with this unstoppable trend, every corporation must evaluate a business model of renting, lending, or gifting their products and services]
+[To stay relevant with this unstoppable trend, every corporation must evaluate a business model of products as a service, marketplaces, tapping the maker movement and crowd collaboration as market behaviors shift]

-This trend has some major impacts to our social viewpoints on commercialism, materialism, and marketing.
-Yesterday, I was with some young entrepreneurs in their 20s yesterday who mentioned that the “American Dream is not about ownership of products, but just access to them”.
-Renting, borrowing, and trading to live the lifestyle they want with no worries is suitable for their personal and work lives.
-For example, My long time tech contact, entrepreneur, and friend, Andrew Hyde, only owned 39 things, in order to simplify his life.
+This trend has some major impacts for our social understanding of commercialism, materialism, and marketing.
+Yesterday, I was with some young entrepreneurs who mentioned that the “American Dream is not about ownership of products, but just access to them.”
+Renting, borrowing, and trading to live the lifestyle they want, with no worries, is suitable for their personal and vocational lives.
+For example, my long-time tech contact, entrepreneur, and friend, Andrew Hyde, only owned 39 things in an attempt to simplify his life.

-Recent history is littered with companies that didn’t adopt to this Collaborative Economy model: Blockbuster to Netflix, Newspapers to Craigslist, and a few were able to harness this change such as the media who’s deployed a variety of methods to curb peer to peer sharing.
+Recent history is littered with companies that didn’t adapt to this Collaborative Economy model.
+From Blockbuster to Netflix, from newspapers to Craigslist, a few were able to harness this change.
+Much of the media has deployed a variety of methods to curb peer-to-peer sharing.
 As part of my research method, I like to lean on the community to source examples and case studies.
-The following list is examples of companies who have harnessed Collaborative Economy tactics, to supplement their business strategy of innovation.
+The following list contains examples of companies which have harnessed Collaborative Economy tactics to supplement their business strategy of innovation.
 Here’s what I see:

 Right now, at the start of this list, there are five companies, all in the auto space.
 I’ll add to it over time, as this trend takes off.